-- 5.50 Gartree Estate is situated between Lubenham Village and Foxton Village.
+- 5.52 Gartree Estate is situated between Lubenham Village and Foxton Village.
 It is closer to and linked by footways to Foxton where there are school, 2 public houses, church and shop as well as a popular Community Hall.
-There is a two hourly bus service to Market Harborough. - 5.51 Gartree is only 0.5 miles from Foxton School and 0.8 miles from the nearest Public House at Foxton and because of these close links often relates more to Foxton than to Lubenham.

-5.52 Gartree Estate is surrounded by land and buildings owned by the Ministry of Justice.
+There is a two hourly bus service to Market Harborough. - 5.53 Gartree is only 0.5 miles from Foxton School and 0.8 miles from the nearest Public House at Foxton and because of these close links often relates more to Foxton than to Lubenham. - 5.54 Gartree Estate is surrounded by land and buildings owned by the Ministry of Justice.
 The houses and roads were sold by the Home Office and are unadopted, and since then there has been little maintenance of roads, pavements and streetlights.
 Some Ministry buildings are currently unused and some have fallen into disrepair.
 There are no community buildings or shared areas although the prison service does allow some informal use of open areas.
 There are however many opportunities for people to enjoy the countryside from Gartree both on foot and on horseback and this is a much appreciated attraction to living there.

-Limited and small-scale employment/business development may be supported on environmentally acceptable sites in Gartree only if the resultant effect will involve:
+Exceptionally some limited employment/business development may be supported on environmentally acceptable sites in Gartree if;